octoenergy/xocto/docs/xocto/model_fields.md

 Alternatively, `xocto.ranges` are designed to be used throughout an application.
 These fields make it possible to interact with them directly from the Django ORM.

+Migrating from the Django range types to these range types is straightforward and does not require any changes to the database schema.
+The migration file generated will refer to the new fields, but since the underlying database type is the same, the migration will be a no-op.

 #### FiniteDateRangeField

 Module: `xocto.fields.postgres.ranges.FiniteDateRangeField`\